spxuw/ODR/README.md

 | nutrient 6 | 0.0006     | 0      | 0     | 0.003     |

-# How to use the DPDR framework
+# How to use the ODR framework
 Run Python code in "code" folder: "DPDR_mapping.py" by taking p.csv, z.csv and q.csv as input will output the predicted microbiome composition.
 Example: python DPDR_mapping.py --perturbation $perturbation --'sparsity' $sp --'connectivity' $C --noise $ep --ratio $ratio --fold $fold